Parenting Skills: Don't leave me holding the baby!

 Sometimes I feel like I have to parent my husband too… Hubby's parenting skills could really use some work.

 There are lots of books about parenting, in fact in my personal opinion there are way too many books about parenting.
-All written by experts, and all telling you the exact same thing, or not.
+All written by experts talking about how to raise a happy child.
+And they're all ltelling you the exact same thing, or not.
 In the first case you already know everything they're saying, and in the second case they'll only confuse you, which is why I avoid parenting books like the plague.
 I prefer to turn to other moms in my hour of need.
 And I like to return the favor, which is one of the reasons why I became a Mom Blogger.

 On Momfever I talk about parenting, and how half the time I don't know what I'm doing.
 My goal is to make you feel better by default.
 Because parenting is hard.
 And anyone who tells you it's easy, is probably some kind of annoying experts looking to sell his book.